Jill Dopf Viles

-Jill Viles née Jill Dopf (born November 10, 1974 — June 12, 2025) was an American writer recognized for her self-discovery of Emery-Dreifuss muscular dystrophy.
+Jill Dopf Viles was an American writer and medical researcher recognized for her self-diagnosis of Emery-Dreifuss muscular dystrophy.
+She also conducted scientific research on the disease and was instrumental in diagnosing the disease in Canadian Olympic athlete Priscilla Lopes-Schliep.

 Early life and education

 Jill Viles was born in Des Moines, Iowa, in 1974, the eldest of five children.
-Viles' mother was a stay-at-home parent, while her father worked as an assistant U.S. attorney.
+Viles' mother was a stay-at-home parent, while her father worked as an Assistant United States Attorney.
 Viles exhibited typical developmental milestones until the age of 4, when she began frequently tripping and falling, describing the sensation as "witches' fingers" pulling on her legs.

 Her parents took her to the Mayo Clinic, where Viles was diagnosed with a mild form of muscular dystrophy, a group of genetic diseases characterized by progressive weakness and degeneration of muscle fibers.
 Other members of the family also exhibited elevated creatine kinase levels, an enzyme that leaks out of damaged muscles, but only Jill experienced such difficulty with walking.

 Despite the diagnosis, Viles described her childhood as fun and playful.

 By the age of 12, with the onset of puberty, Viles encountered further physical limitations, finding herself unable to ride a bike and noticing a significant thinning of her arms and legs.

 After graduating from Roosevelt High School in Des Moines, she attended Iowa State University where she majored in genetics.